Silene virginica: Varieties and related species

 There are two recognized varieties of fire pink.
 Most plants of this species are classified as Silene virginica var. virginica; however, an endemic variety occurs in West Virginia as well as parts of South-East Kentucky and East Tennessee called Silene virginica var. robusta.
 This variety is larger in size than var. virginica, with larger leaves and a longer stem.
-It can flower up to a month later than neighboring var. virginica populations.
+It flowers in June, up to a month later than neighboring var. virginica populations.

 Plants in the Silene genus are commonly known as catchflies due to their sticky-haired stems.
 A species similar to Silene virginica is Silene regia, the royal catchfly.
 Its bright-red flowers highly resemble those of the fire pink, but unlike the fire pink, its petals are untoothed or only slightly toothed.